 Dissolution of Marriage

-It is necessary for both partners in the marriage to complete a court-required course related to divorce and children, before a final hearing is set.
-Failure to complete the course may cause the court to dismiss the action, or take other action against either parent.
-Information regarding this course will be provided to you after the case is filed.
+Both partners in the marriage must complete a Court-required course related to divorce and children before a final hearing is set.
+Failure to complete the course may cause the Court to dismiss the action, or take other action against either spouse.
+Information regarding this course will be provided after the case is filed.

-If the Petition for Dissolution of Marriage is contested by either spouse and the issues can not be resolved, both sides will be required to attend a mediation hearing to settle the disputed issues before the Court will allow a final hearing to be scheduled.
+If the petition for dissolution of marriage is contested by either spouse and the issues cannot be resolved, both sides are required to attend a mediation hearing to settle the disputed issues before the Court will allow a final hearing to be scheduled.

 Simplified Dissolution of Marriage

-This type of action may be filed without an attorney, when all the following circumstances exist:
+A Simplified Dissolution of Marriage action may be filed when all the following circumstances exist:

 - Each spouse agrees the marriage cannot be saved.